Coronary sinus: Tributaries

 All veins that empty into the coronary sinus except for the oblique vein of the left atrium have valves at their junction with the coronary sinus.

 The anterior cardiac veins do not drain into the coronary sinus but drain directly into the right atrium.
 Some small veins known as Thebesian veins drain directly into any of the four chambers of the heart.

 Microanatomy

 The wall of the coronary sinus is partly muscular.

 Function

 The coronary sinus is responsible for venous return of about 55% of the cardiac blood supply.

 Clinical significance

 Electrodes can be inserted into and through the coronary sinus to study the electrophysiology of the heart.
 This includes for a coronary sinus electrogram.

 The coronary sinus connects directly with the right atrium.
 It will dilate as a result of any condition that causes elevated right atrial pressure, such as pulmonary hypertension.
 Dilated coronary sinus is also seen in some congenital cardiovascular conditions, such as persistent left superior vena cava, and total anomalous pulmonary venous return.

+In Cardiac Resynchronization Therapy (CRT) procedures, a critical step involves the insertion of a pacing lead into the coronary vein system.
+However, the anatomical configuration of the coronary sinus (CS) exhibits significant variability, necessitating that cardiologists assess and evaluate its characteristics during the procedure.
+Complications may arise when tactical decisions must be made before the endovascular implantation of the left ventricular electrode, which can be challenging due to the unique anatomical features of the CS.